-Therefore, my mother and my grandmothers would all cook for us: three times a day, plus snacks.
-Weekends were special, important religious or national holidays even more special: there would have to be a variety of plates on the table, enough to feed at least twice the guests around it --running out of food while the guests were still at the table was unthinkable!
+Therefore, my mother, grandmothers and great-grandmothers (yup, I met two of them) would all cook for us: three times a day, plus snacks.
+Weekends were special, important religious or national holidays, even more special: there would have to be a variety of plates on the table, enough to feed at least twice the guests around it --running out of food while the guests were still at the table was unthinkable!

 "As much as it takes."

-During the process of preparations, me and my sister would always watch my mom prepare and sometimes even "help" with the preparations: fight over who would lick the batter-covered egg beaters from the mixer, or playing with cookie dough (to make the Greek "koulourakia") until this would take a very non-appetizing grey color.
+My sister and I would always watch my mom prepare our food, and sometimes we would even "help" with the preparations.
+Said help consisted of fighting over who would lick the batter-covered whisks from the mixer, or playing with cookie dough (to make the Greek "koulourakia") until this would take a very non-appetizing grey color.

 Somehow along the way, though, we actually started baking and then cooking: there was this wooden stove at our place (no thermometer for degrees, of course), where I baked my first cake and later cooked main courses.
-Although for most of the desserts there was an actual recipe, when it came to the savory dishes, things were a bit trickier: there were rough measurements of most things and the famous question "How much?" was answered with "As much as it takes."
+Although for most of the desserts there was an actual recipe, when it came to the savory dishes, things were a bit trickier: there were rough measurements of most things and to the famous question "How much?" came the equally famous answer: "As much as it takes."

 The Amsterdam "aha!" moment

 It would take three more years for the plan to be materialized.
-During that time, the market was explored, suppliers were found, costs were calculated, accountant was asked.
-And after a large translating project was completed, I thought, instead of looking for more translations, to take the leap of faith and make that idea come true.
+During that time, the market was explored, suppliers were found, costs were calculated, accountants were asked.
+And after a large translating project was completed, I decided that it would be the last: instead of looking for more translations, I would take the leap of faith and make that idea come true.
 The dream hadn't faded in all that time, so this meant something, right?

 The rest, as they say, is history... or at least the first step to a wonderful, exciting adventure called Olivity.